Signs of Depression in Children and How to Help

 Unusual crying spells and sensitivity

 Another sign of untreated depression in children is unusual crying spells and sensitivity.
-While this may seem like a clear and straightforward sign, it is oftentimes overlooked, which may lead to an outburst of other depressive symptoms to follow.
+While this may seem like a clear and straightforward sign, it is oftentimes overlooked in young children, which may lead to an outburst of other depressive symptoms to follow.

 While crying is a healthy and shared experience across people of all ages, when it becomes uncontrollable it is something to look further into.
 Alongside crying spells, keep an eye out for triggers to sensitivity.
-Any heightened emotional responses (anger, irritability, sadness…) can be a sign of depression in children as well.
+These triggers may look similar to certain symptoms seen in conduct disorder, bipolar disorder, mood disorder or other mental health disorders that heighten emotional responses (anger, irritability, sadness…).
+This can be a sign of depression in children as well.

 One of the most evident cries for help when it comes to children who are struggling with depression is self-harm.
-Self Harm can include cutting, scratching, biting, headbanging and more.
+Self Harm can include cutting, scratching, biting, headbanging, suicidal behavior, substance abuse and more.
 No matter what type of self-harm is present, it is important to get your child the help that they need and deserve right away.
+Certain signs, such as suicidal thoughts, in a depressed teen are not always visible but are a high risk factor that needs to be addressed early.
+It is important to monitor your child’s symptoms to identify any early warning signs.

 How to help